 At the height of the pandemic real estate boom, many buyers were waiving inspections and other contingencies in their contracts to make their offers more attractive, which is an especially bad idea on flipped properties.

 One of the most obvious advantages of flipped houses is that they are newly renovated and are more likely to be modern and up-to-date in both style and appliances.
-Flipped houses are usually ready for immediate occupancy rather than waiting for the sellers to move into their new home.
+Flipped houses are usually ready for immediate occupancy rather than waiting for the sellers to move into their new homes.

-Buyers should be discerning, a flipped houses may seem up to date on the surface, but shiny new finishes can sometimes mask shoddy work.
+Buyers should be discerning, flipped houses may seem up to date on the surface, but shiny new finishes can sometimes mask shoddy work.
 Often, flippers don’t make sure to permit everything, which is another reason getting an experienced inspector to take a thorough look at the property is crucial.

 A sloppy flip isn’t always obvious but finishes that seem off can sometimes point to more serious issues.
 Alterations that seem rushed on the surface could indicate bigger problems, like electrical work that isn’t up to code or plumbing that wasn’t installed correctly.
 Addressing issues like that can become costly.